QuitNicPouches

 Use this hub to connect each benefit to the part of quitting you are actually dealing with this week.

-Free starter plan. iPhone app.
-Track benefits, cravings, and savings together.
+iPhone app.
+Track cravings, symptoms, triggers, savings, and progress together.

 Track oral, mental, and financial wins Match benefits to your current quit stage Use progress evidence when cravings argue back